ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     PDF only: Delete multiple pages given as 0-based numbers.

     **Format 1:** Use keywords.
 Represents the old format.
 A contiguous range of pages is removed.
-      * "from_page": first page to delete.
+      * "fromPage": first page to delete.
 Zero if omitted.
-      * "to_page": last page to delete.
+      * "toPage": last page to delete.
 Last page in document if omitted.
 Must not be less then "from_page".

     **Format 2:** Two page numbers as positional parameters.
 Handled like Format 1.